PrincetonUniversity/job_defense_shield/README.md

 utilization of your code.
 A good place to start is the mailing list of the software you are using.

+Add the following lines to your Slurm scripts to receive an email report with memory usage information after each job finishes:

+   #SBATCH --mail-type=end
+   #SBATCH --mail-user=aturing@princeton.edu

 Replying to this email will open a support ticket with CSES.
 Let us know if we can be of help.
 ```